Patrick Lynch (economist): Involvements in business from 1954

 Lynch's interest in aviation focused on his support of the state airline Aer Lingus.
 In 1954, he was appointed chairman of that business and of Aer Rianta, the "ground side" operation which looked after airport facilities.
 During his 21-year tenure the companies went from reporting financial losses to being profitable enterprises.
 He retired from the positions in 1975.

-Between 1959 and 1966, when it merged with two other banks to become AIB, Lynch was a director of the Provincial Bank of Ireland.
+In 1959, Lynch became a director of the Provincial Bank of Ireland, which later became part of AIB.
 He was made a director of the AIB Group bank in 1971 and served as deputy chairman from 1975 to 1984, as the bank begun to expand overseas into the UK, US and Europe.
 As a senior director of the bank he was called to give evidence in the Moriarty Tribunal, an investigation into corruption involving Charles Haughey and which in part looked into why the bank had written-off a £1 million overdraft liability in Haughey's name.